The Official AgoraFest FAQ

 A: Right here!

-Q: Do I need to register for AgoraFest 2016 in advance, or can I just show up at Turtle Creek Glen on the day of the event?
+Q: Do I need to register for AgoraFest 2019 in advance, or can I just show up at Buffalo Ridge Resort on the day of the event?

-Q; I despise all fiat currency, and I think Bitcoin is the Mark of the Beast.
-Can I register using gold/silver/barter/livestock/etc?
+Q; I despise all fiat currency.
+Can I register using digital currencies/gold/silver/barter/livestock/etc?

-A: We regret that we have only a couple payment options at this time.
+A: We regret that we have only one payment option at this time.
 Perhaps in the future we will have others.
 We recommend that you save your pieces of eight/chickens/cowrie shells for when you arrive at AgoraFest – they might prove useful.

 A: There are several options besides starvation.
 They include:

-- Bring your own food and prepare it at your campsite/RV.
+- Bring your own food and prepare it at your campsite/RV or in the family suite.

-- It is likely that some of the campsites might include individuals that are willing to prepare food for you in return for other goods.
+- It is likely that some of the campsites/RVs might include individuals that are willing to prepare food for you in return for other goods.

-- The on-site tavern sells not only alcoholic and non-alcoholic beverages, but also typical bar food like frozen pizzas and sandwiches.
-They might even have ice cream!
+- The on-site bar & grill sells not only alcoholic and non-alcoholic beverages, but also has a menu that includes appetizers, salads and sandwiches.

 Q: Can I make gift exchanges and donations of valuable goods and services at AgoraFest?